gbordier/terraform-sample/README.md

 ### pipeline secret management with Az Devops
 using the  template at ../templates/pipeline-secrets.yml pulls the secret from the keyvault that has been created by the environment script.

 SP_ID and SP_PASSWORD are pulled from the keyvault and used to login to azure

 ## next steps : use github actions instead of Azure DevOps

 The environment script is heavily inspired by [Maninderjit Bindra](https://twitter.com/maniSbindra)'s article on [Medium](https://medium.com/@maninder.bindra/creating-a-single-azure-devops-yaml-pipeline-to-provision-multiple-environments-using-terraform-e6d05343cae2).

 ## Environments

 ### Creating an environment
+1. create e .env.sh file from the env.sh.template file  and set the following variable
+   - TENANT_ID
+   - PREFIX (this string will prefix all your resource names)
+   - ENV

-1. Run `infra/scripts/environment.sh up`.
+1. Run `xx/environment.sh up`.
 For help, run the script with `-h` flag.

    This will create the needed service principals, an Azure DevOps service connection and the following resource groups and resources: